x-ream/sqlxb/doc/GITHUB_ISSUE_TEMPLATE.md

 ---

-**This is a major milestone for sqlxb - making it the AI-First ORM for the AI era!** 🚀
+**This is a major milestone for xb - making it the AI-First ORM for the AI era!** 🚀